 Speaking of skills, Amazon’s Alexa Skills Kit (ASK) is perhaps what has propelled Alexa forward as a bonafide platform.
 ASK allows third-party developers to create apps and tap into the power of Alexa without ever needing native support.

-Alexa was ahead of the curve with its integration with smart home devices such as cameras, door locks, entertainment systems, lighting, and thermostats.
+Alexa was ahead of the curve with its integration with smart home devices.
+They had cameras, door locks, entertainment systems, lighting, and thermostats.

 Ultimately, giving users absolute control of their home whether they’re cozying up on their couch or on-the-go.
 With Amazon’s Smart Home Skill API, you can enable customers to control their connected devices from tens of millions of Alexa-enabled endpoints.

-When you ask Siri to add something to your shopping list, she adds it to your shopping list – without buying it for you.
+When you ask Siri to add something to your shopping list, she adds it without buying it for you.
 Alexa however goes a step further.

-If you ask Alexa to re-order your garbage bags, she’ll just go through Amazon and order them.
+If you ask Alexa to re-order garbage bags, she’ll scroll Amazon and order some.
 In fact, you can order millions of products off Amazon without ever lifting a finger; a natural and unique ability that Alexa has over its competitors.

 How many of us have said or heard “let me Google that for you”?
 Almost everyone, it seems.
 It only makes sense then, that Google Assistant prevails when it comes to answering (and understanding) all questions its users may have.